-1. Push the release tabs outwards on both ends of the DIMM slot to unlock it.
+1. Starting with P1-DIMMA1, push the release tabs outwards on both ends of the DIMM slot to unlock it.

 2. Align the key of the DIMM with the receptive point on the memory slot and with your thumbs on both ends of the module, press it straight down into the slot until the module snaps into place.